nibcq.DCIR

 Raises:

-• ValueError – If the calculated resistance is NaN (zero current difference) or infinite (indicating measurement or calculation errors), if device configuration fails due to invalid parameters, or if measurement data validation fails.
+• ValueError – If the calculated resistance is NaN (zero current difference) or infinite (indicating measurement or calculation errors), or if measurement data validation fails.

 • RuntimeError – If the measurement process fails at any step due to hardware communication errors, device malfunctions, or resource conflicts with other measurement sessions.